yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

 #.
 TABLE
 #.
 CPULOAD

-**NOTE: To execute a sequence of commands in a sequence, it is advised that a delay of REFRESH\_TIME\_USECS be inserted between two commands.**
+.. note:: To execute a sequence of commands in a sequence, it is advised
+          that a delay of REFRESH\_TIME\_USECS be inserted between two commands.**

 TABLE command
 ^^^^^^^^^^^^^